Logo

 In November 2018 Valerie Hillings took the helm of the Museum as director.
 A Duke University graduate, Hillings was formerly curator and associate director of curatorial affairs for the future Guggenheim Abu Dhabi museum, part of the Solomon R. Guggenheim Museum and Foundation.
 Under her leadership the NCMA planned a transformative reinstallation of the People’s Collection, opening the reimagined galleries in October 2022.

-Discover the Southeastern Center for Contemporary Art (SECCA) in Winston-Salem, NC.
-SECCA, an affiliate of the North Carolina Museum of Art, presents and interprets contemporary art of the United States with programs encompassing the issues engaging artists today.
+The Southeastern Center for Contemporary Art (SECCA) in Winston-Salem, NC, was founded in 1956 and has been an affiliate of the North Carolina Museum of Art since 2007.
+It was renamed the North Carolina Museum of Art, Winston-Salem, in fall 2023 by the North Carolina Legislature.
+SECCA (NCMA, Winston-Salem) presents and interprets contemporary art of the United States with programs encompassing the issues engaging artists today.

 Scroll to Top